agrafix/homepage/_posts/2016-05-27-parser-combinators.md

           ]
 {% endhighlight %}

 Success!
-Now this is just the beginning of a parser combinator library, there are still many areas to be explored such as nicer error messages, backtracking and performance concerns.
+Now this is just the beginning of a parser combinator library, there are still many areas to be explored such as nicer error messages, backtracking, performance concerns and of course more combinators!
 You should probably use one of the awesome parser combinator libraries out there that address these issues:

 * [attoparsec][hackage-attoparsec]: Addresses backtracking and performance concerns
 * [parsec][hackage-parsec]: Addresses error messages and backtracking (`try` operator)